twowaits/SDE-Interview-Questions/Microsoft/README.md

 - Given a matrix find a submatrix with the maximum sum.
 - Given a row-wise and column-wise sorted matrix find a given element.
 - Find the lowest common ancestor of a binary tree which has links to its parents.
 <br/>

 <i><u name="dbms">DBMS</u></i>

+- Difference between Vertical and Horizontal Scaling.
+- Sharding
+- Indexing in DBMS.

 <br/>
 <i><u name="os">Operating System</u></i>